unrealwork/axibase-collector/jobs/examples/derby/README.md

 ## Overview

-This document describes how to collect JMX metrics introduced in [Derby (Databse)](https://db.apache.org/derby/) 7+ based applications for long-term retention and monitoring in Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by [Apache Derby Database](https://db.apache.org/derby/)  for long-term retention and monitoring in Axibase Time Series Database.

 ## Requirements

-Derby database `7+`
+* Derby database `9+`

 ## Installation steps

-### Enable JMX in Derby based application
+### Enable JMX in Java application

-Configure your Derby based application for jmx connection.
-Configuration procedure is described [here](../../jmx.md).
+Configure your Java applications for JMX monitoring as described [here](../../jmx.md).

 ### Import Derby job into Axibase Collector